 4. What to wear in freezing conditions?

 You need a comfortable flannel shirt and a pair of fleece tights.
-The next layer should comprise of a cardigan and a pair of hiking pants or jeans.
+The next layer should comprise a cardigan and a pair of hiking pants or jeans.
 You can cover up with a wrap-style wool coat.
 Of course, your feet need to be protected too and that is where a pair of hiking boots come in.
 The head, neck, and hand need to remain warm too.
 For that, you require a knit headband, thick scarf, and warm gloves respectively.

 5. What should I pack for extreme cold weather?